-Study 1 follows previous research in using word length as a measure of word complexity (\citealt{Lewis:2016aa,Bentz:2016aa,Bentz:2017aa,Baerman:2015aa,Baerman:2017aa,Bentz:2023aa}; and see \citealp{Piantadosi:2011aa,Meylan:2021aa,Koplenig:2022aa} for further discussion in relation to frequency in corpora), comparing average lengths of particular classes of words (nouns/arguments and verbs/predicates) with word order in individual languages.\footnote{In the following studies romanized orthographic characters are used as a proxy for phonemes.} The two processing claims in the literature (from ``efficiency'' and ``surprisal'' approaches) give rise to the following two competing hypotheses regarding this relationship: \begin{description} \item [{H1:}] SV languages have shorter ``S'' than ``V'', while VS languages have shorter ``V'' than ``S''.\\ \emph{The average length of nouns is shorter in languages classed as Subject-initial, while the average length of verbs is shorter in languages classed as Verb-initial.}\textbf{}\\ \textbf{\textvisiblespace{}}\textbf{ {}(minimize complexity)} \item [{H2:}] SV languages have longer ``S'' than ``V'', while VS languages have longer ``V'' than ``S''.\\ \emph{The average length of nouns is longer in languages classed as Subject-initial, while the average length of verbs is longer in languages classed as Verb-initial.}\\ \textbf{\textvisiblespace{}}\textbf{ {}(maximize complexity)} \end{description} For the 1,942 languages in the \emph{taggedPBC}, we can identify basic word order via the N1 ratio.
+Study 1 follows previous research in using word length as a measure of word complexity (\citealt{Lewis:2016aa,Bentz:2016aa,Bentz:2017aa,Baerman:2015aa,Baerman:2017aa,Bentz:2023aa}; and see \citealp{Piantadosi:2011aa,Meylan:2021aa,Koplenig:2022aa} for further discussion in relation to frequency in corpora), comparing average lengths of particular classes of words (nouns/arguments and verbs/predicates) with word order in individual languages.\footnote{In the following studies romanized orthographic characters are used as a proxy for phonemes.} The two processing claims in the literature (from ``efficiency'' and ``surprisal'' approaches) give rise to the following two competing hypotheses regarding this relationship: \begin{description} \item [{H1:}] SV languages have shorter ``S'' than ``V'', while VS languages have shorter ``V'' than ``S''.\\ \emph{The average length of nouns is shorter in languages classed as Subject-initial, while the average length of verbs is shorter in languages classed as Verb-initial.}\textbf{}\\ \textbf{\textvisiblespace{}}\textbf{ {}(efficiency - minimize complexity)} \item [{H2:}] SV languages have longer ``S'' than ``V'', while VS languages have longer ``V'' than ``S''.\\ \emph{The average length of nouns is longer in languages classed as Subject-initial, while the average length of verbs is longer in languages classed as Verb-initial.}\\ \textbf{\textvisiblespace{}}\textbf{ {}(surprisal - maximize complexity)} \end{description} For the 1,942 languages in the \emph{taggedPBC}, we can identify basic word order via the N1 ratio.
 We can also identify the average length of nouns/arguments and verbs/predicates in each language's corpus and see how well this correlates with the N1 ratio.